 "Your child is approaching school age, and you desire to prepare him to enter school.
 If you have concluded that Rockbridge Academy’s classical and Christian education might be best for your family, please consider the following information carefully. ...
 "Read more…

 New applicants will be given an admissions test to determine basic skill levels and grade placement.
-Every applicant must successfully pass the entrance tests for reading, math, English, and Latin (where applicable), and complete any necessary remedial work before being admitted to the school.
+Every applicant must successfully pass the entrance tests for reading, math, and English, and complete any necessary remedial work before being admitted to the school.

 Supplemental Required Documents

-- Student records, including, but not limited to, student report cards, high school transcripts, and standardized test results.
+- Student records, including, but not limited to, student report cards, high school transcripts, birth certificate, and standardized test results.

-- Home school coursework summaries of most recent two previous years.
+- Home school coursework summaries of the most recent two previous years.

 - For applicants applying to 5th grade and higher, one- to two-paragraph essay entitled, “Why I Want to Attend Rockbridge Academy.”
 Shadow days or tours are highly recommended to inform the applicant's essay.

 Is Rockbridge Academy a good fit?

 In Loco Parentis